aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/expand-and-crop-images/_index.md

 ## Step 2: Specify Source and Destination Paths

-Define the source PSD file and the destination path for the output image.
+Define where to read the PSD from and where to write the cropped JPEG.

 ```java
 String sourceFile = dataDir + "example1.psd";